-As described in MISO’s Attachment X process, a generator interconnection study is usually performed in three phases which are all within the Definitive Planning Phase (DPP): an Interconnection System Impact Study (Phase 1, 2 and 3), and an Interconnection Customer Interconnection Facilities Facilities Study (Phase 2 and 3).
+As described in MISO’s Attachment X process, a generator interconnection study is performed in three phases which are all within the Definitive Planning Phase (DPP): an Interconnection System Impact Study (Phase 1, 2 and 3), and an Interconnection Customer Interconnection Facilities Study (Phase 2 and 3).
 The Network Upgrade Facilities Study begins after the System Impact Study is completed in Phase 3.

 The Interconnection System Impact Study includes a determination of whether the proposed generator and other nearby generators will remain connected to the system under various disturbance situations, such as line trips and equipment failures and includes a fault duty analysis to determine whether existing system equipment can accommodate the increased short circuit fault duty caused by the new generator.
-Finally, the System Impact Study will identify solutions for any thermal, stability or fault duty deficiencies.
+Additionally, the System Impact Study will identify solutions for any thermal, stability or fault duty deficiencies.